PrayujaTeli/Blog/Speech.md

 'Mayra is a stubborn child.
 She keeps on nagging'.
 In the second sentence 'She' is a pronoun that replaces the name Mayra in the first sentence.<br/>

 ### 6. Preposition - <br/>
-This part of a speech basically refers to words that specify a location or a location in time.
+This part of a speech basically refers to words that specify a location or a location in time.<br/>
-Eg: above, below, throughout, outside, before, near, and since<br/>
+Eg: above, below, throughout, outside, before, near, and since.<br/>
 ‘Siya is hiding under the bed’.
 In this sentence ‘under’ is the preposition.<br/>

 ### 7. Conjunction - <br/>